programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 all_data <- read.csv("ytdt_data/all_data.csv")
 ```

 You may also choose to use a YouTube comment dataset downloaded with a tool other than YouTube Data Tools.
-However, if you do, you’ll first need to ensure it is formatted the same way by reordering and re-naming columns.
+However, if you do, you’ll first need to ensure it is formatted the same way by reordering and re-naming its columns.

 ### Data Labeling